 - The department announced the commencement of the review via the release of

-- The department is preparing a draft report which will be released for a 60-day stakeholder comment period.
+Once the draft report is completed, it will be released for a 60-day stakeholder comment period.
 The draft report will outline the identified biosecurity risks and propose risk management measures to achieve Australia’s appropriate level of protection (ALOP).
-It is anticipated that the draft report will be available for comment in 2019.

 - The department will consider stakeholder comments on the draft review and publish a final report which will mark the end of the review process.

 The department has advised stakeholders, including members of the prawn industry, of the formal commencement of this review.
 The department will consult with stakeholders throughout the process of this review, including when the draft report is released.
 Stakeholders will also be invited to make submissions on the draft report for consideration by the department.